 Firstly, ERGs are not inspections.
 They are not judgements about your effectiveness, they are designed to critically analyse your effectiveness and come up with a series of recommendations to help your Governing Board become more efficient and effective.

 When a School is judged Inadequate by Ofsted, a recommendation will nearly always be that the Governing Board commission an External Review of Governance.
 This can be why they are sometimes seen in a bad light, because it feels as though they have been forced on the Board.
 But this should not be the case, ERGs should be viewed in a positive light, as a way of improving governance practices which will result in a better educational experience for every child.
-Your network of National Leaders of Governance can assist you with ERGs as they have been trained by the DfE to conduct ERGs in a structured way.
-You may find that some have not used up all of their committed NLG time, so may even be able to do them FOC for you; it’s worth asking the question.

 The most efficient and effective Governing Boards are continually looking for ways to improve on their previous best and commissioning an ERG helps massively with the self-evaluation process for Governors.
 You do not have to wait for Ofsted to recommend an ERG, Schools rated Good and Outstanding will also get great benefits from an external and independent pair of eyes taking a constructively critical look at governance.